7ep/demo/docs/BDD.md

         pl.createLoan(book, borrower, BORROW_DATE);

         pl.returnBook(bookId, RETURN_DATE);

         boolean isAvailable = pl.isBookAvailable(DEFAULT_BOOK.id);
-        Assert.assertTrue(isAvailable);
+        assertTrue(isAvailable);
     }

+Duplicate the BORROW_DATE at the top of the file and name it RETURN_DATE.
+Make it the day after (Make it Jan 2)

 We are writing an integration test here - hitting the real database, so we're not mocking anymore, we're arranging state beforehand and testing that things are as expected after our action of returnBook.

 Also, because our returnBook does just one thing - return a book - there isn't anything to indicate to us that it's considered returned.
 For that purpose, we will use wishful thinking for another not-yet-created method, isBookAvailable.

 This doesn't currently compile.
 Let's use the IDE to generate these new methods.
-Also, like before, create a new RETURN_DATE from the BORROW_DATE.
+Here is the change to the interface, IPersistenceLayer:

+    boolean isBookAvailable(long id);

+And here is the change to PersistenceLayer:

+    @Override
+    public boolean isBookAvailable(long id) {
+        return false;
+    }

-  *Slow down!
-Bumpy road ahead!*
+  **** Slow down!
+Bumpy road ahead! ****

 We're about to hit an inflection point in our process, so we want to reflect on what we've done to now, and what we're about to do.

 The new methods for this persistence code that we've gotten from the IDE are empty, consisting solely of a method name, input parameters, and return type.
 In our previous TDD work, we've been able to gradually build out the code-under-test through the magic of expanded tests.
 However, when we get into database work, some of that goes out the window because we must be able to comfortably manipulate the database.
-This is where we're going off-road a bit versus how we've done it thus far.
+This is where we're going off-road a bit.

 This isn't ordinary unit testing - it's integration testing.
 We're going to allow our tests to go straight into the real database, without mocks.
 In order to do so, we need to play around a bit inside the database so we can correctly imagine the kind of SQL code we want to run.
 Let's do that now.